stormpath/stormpath-framework-spec/sessions.md

 - The cookies will always be named `accessToken` and `refreshToken`.

-- The Expiration time each cookie should be determed by the `exp` claim of the token
+- The Expiration time each cookie should be determined by the `exp` claim of the token, and this value is controlled by the Oauth Policy of the Application

 **NOTE**: We do NOT need to support server-side session storage, because the way this works is like so: a JWT is created which contains an account href.
 The